Find A Mentor

 Pro Tip: To avoid blisters, I now baby powder my feet before I put on moisture wicking, seamless toe socks that I slip into shoes that are well ventilated.
 Works Wonders!

 When I first became serious about line dancing I wore my super cute cowboy boots that had a synthetic sole and moved well on the dance floor.
 I loved these boots . . . until I started dancing in them.
 I had to buy a gel insert for the ball of my foot because there just wasn't enough padding there.
 The good news, I didn't blister.
-The bad news is it just doesn't feel great dancing in these shoes.
-Verdict: Synthetic sole okay
+The bad news is it just doesn't feel great dancing in these shoes for more than one hour.
+I still wear them when I want to look cute and will only be dancing for 90 minutes.
+Verdict: Okay Update: The synthetic sole moves well for me on the dance floor, I have attempted to insert cushion for ball of foot and heel, really I can dance no more than 90 minutes in these.
+(10/15/2022)

-One week during the summer, when it was very hot, I tried dancing in my expensive sandals.
+One week during the summer, when it was very hot, I tried dancing in my orthopedic, leather sandals.
 While my feet didn't sweat, or blister, I totally stretched out my sandals because of all the side to side and forward and back motion.
 Verdict: Don't ruin a good pair of shoes with the wrong activity.
+Update: I have since learned that dancers with bunions or bone spurs like to dance in sandals.
+(10/15/2022)

-At my local rec center the seniors cut socks to slip over the front of their tennis shoes or slide wrist sweat bands over their shoes to rest under the ball of their foot for turning.
+At my local recreational center the seniors use The DanceSocks, or cut socks to slip over the front of their tennis shoes or slide wrist sweat bands over their shoes to rest under the ball of their foot for turning.
 I've never seen them fall, but I've never tried it myself.
 Verdict: Use dance sliders and DIY hacks at your own risk.
+Update: When I know I will be dancing for 4.5 hours at the Cotton Eyed Joe I wear sketchers tennis shoes with DanceSocks over them.
+Feels like heaven, doesn't look as cute as I would like.
+I'm currently experimenting with some generic dance socks.
+Will report back.
+(10/15/2022)

 One day at a thrift store I found a custom pair of leather dance shoes that were just my size.
 They dance very well, but there's no padding in the shoe and they tend to make my feet sweat.
-Verdict: Someone else's custom leather dance shoes are just okay
+Verdict: Someone else's custom leather dance shoes are just okay.
+Follow up: These are great at the local recreational center where we dance on a dirty, sometimes sticky, linoleum floor.
+Update: Turns out these were the only shoes I owned that the ortho would let me start dancing in after I broke my foot.
+I have added all kinds of cushions inside the shoe to make it more comfortable.
+(10/15/2022)

 I have considered, but not yet tried, bowling shoes.
 My parents danced for years in their bowling shoes because they have a leather sole, are comfortable, and provide great support.
 Verdict: Good enough for Mom and Dad, I'd be willing to try it.

 Because I spend a lot of time dancing on floors of varying quality, I've invested in a pair of shoes that are essentially dance sneakers.
 These shoes allow me to insert my orthotics, provide good slide on the dance floor without being slippery, and allow me to dance for many hours blister free.
 I will definitely buy another pair when these wear out.
-I bought these shoes from Ultimate Dance Shoes Verdict: Dance sneakers are my go to shoe when I can find them!
+I bought these shoes from Dance Connections.
+Verdict: Dance sneakers are my go to shoe when I can find them!
+Update: I bought a pair of brown 10.5 boots from Dance Connection Shoes that were too snug.
+I returned them but never received my refund, so I will no longer recommend Dance Connection Shoes.
+I now buy my shoes from swaydshoes.com.
+I like their suede sole dance boots but none of these shoes have enough cushion for the ball of my foot.
+So while I wear them to teach for 1-2 hours, for a typical night of 4.5 hours of dancing, I wear sketchers with the dance socks.
+(10/15/2022)

 May 13th I taught 3 beginner line dances as a guest instructor at Rita Turner's Wow!
 Dance on the Move class at Jackie Robinson Community Center, 1020 N Fair Oaks Ave.
 Pasadena, CA 91103.
 They meet Monday nights 6-7:30pm where Rita teaches soul line dancing.